Jump to content

 At the exit to the arrival hall, you'll find it divided into two sections: a green lane for travelers with nothing to declare, and a red lane for those with items to declare.

-In general, the following items should be declared:
+Generally, the following items should be declared:

 • Large amounts of currency: If you're carrying a significant amount of cash or financial instruments, you may need to declare it.